Applying to a Health Professions Program at Bergen Community College

 All students applying to Health Professions programs must take the basic skills test and successfully complete all remedial coursework prior to application.
-High school students applying to Dental Hygiene, Diagnostic Medical Sonography, Nursing, Respiratory Care, Radiography and Veterinary Technology programs must sit for the basic skills test prior to being eligible to sit for the Admissions Exam.
+High school students applying to Dental Hygiene, Diagnostic Medical Sonography, Nursing, Paramedic Science, Respiratory Care, Radiography and Veterinary Technology programs must sit for the basic skills test prior to being eligible to sit for the Admissions Exam.

 A successful candidate for a health professions program at Bergen Community College must possess certain abilities and skills necessary to provide and maintain safe and effective care administered to the patient.
 The candidate must be able to function on an independent level without any intermediary.
 These skills and abilities include: observation, communication, motor skills, cognitive and intellectual skills, behavioral and social attributes.

 Health Professions students must carry personal medical health insurance, professional liability insurance, and be certified in cardio-pulmonary resuscitation (CPR) by the American Heart Association (Healthcare Provider with AED) or the American Red Cross (Professional Rescue Certification).
 In addition, all health professions students are required to complete health examination forms upon admission to the program and fulfill the requirement for a yearly Mantoux skin test for tuberculosis.